 The irony?
 Google's supposed to be good at web apps.
 This is their core competency.
 And yet here we are, installing community extensions to fix tab titles.

-The Gemini tab title fix is a browser extension that syncs your Gemini chat titles to your browser tabs.
+Gemini tab title fix is a browser extension that syncs your Gemini chat titles to your browser tabs.
 Instead of every tab showing "Google Gemini," each tab displays the actual conversation title, making it easy to find the right chat.

-Install a Gemini tab title extension to see conversation names in each tab.
+Gemini tab title extension to see conversation names in each tab.
 Then use your browser's built-in tab grouping or pinning features to organize related chats together.

 No. Google hasn't released an official solution.
 The available fixes are community-built extensions that you can find on Reddit or build yourself using a simple JavaScript content script.